The L Train Brass Band is a community brass band from Brooklyn open to all.

 Tonal Innovation makes a product called the “eFlip” in several variations—the eFlip holds your phone and the lyre clips on to the bottom of the eFlip.
 This is what I personally use on my saxophone and I like it a lot!

-It’s not perfect, I wish I could buy an eFlip permanently fastened to a lyre and I wish it would hold my phone with springs instead of screws.
+I wish I could buy an eFlip permanently fastened to a lyre and I wish it would hold my phone with springs instead of screws.
 But those would make it more expensive to produce and mechanically complex!
+EDIT: After additional time with my eFlip I’ve changed my mind on this—despite moderate movement the eFlip has never slipped out of my lyre.

 These are less common, here is a brand called “Grip-O-Phone” mounted on a trumpet.